 It won't do much good to upgrade or replace your headlamps, however, if your headlight lens is dirty or yellowed.
 Studies have shown that about 90% of the vehicles on the road have impaired headlights due to dirty or yellowed headlight covers.
 You should get into the habit of washing your headlights every time you gas up.
 Simply grab the window washer squeegee, run it over your windows, then swish it across your covers.
 No cost involved at all.

 Plastic headlamp lenses yellow or become hazy over time.
 If your lenses have this problem, they can be restored with a special polishing process.
-You may be able to get this done at your Brooklyn Park service center.
+You may be able to get this done at your PRINCETON service center.
 If not, they should be able to tell you where you can.

 Now, what good is a quality headlamp if you can't see through your windshield?
-Your windshield needs to be clean and streak-free if you plan on driving at night in Brooklyn Park.
+Your windshield needs to be clean and streak-free if you plan on driving at night in PRINCETON.
 You should also keep your windshield washer fluid replenished and your wipers in good condition.

 Stay alert.
 Stay awake.
 And keep those headlamps burning bright.